Rugby-Australia overcome Japan in Oita to extend winning streak | Sports-Games

 The Wallabies had a minor scare late in the game but held on to launch their end-of-season tour with a 32-23 victory over Japan in Oita on Saturday and extend their winning streak to five tests.

+"To be honest, I'm disappointed," Himeno said.
+"It feels like we lost a winnable match."
+Nakamura added: "Big games like this can be decided by little things.
+We need to keep improving and come out stronger each game."

-Lemeki's try came from a delightful Matsuda crosskick to the corner and there were flashes of the enterprising rugby that distinguished their 2019 World Cup campaign.
+Lemeki's try came from a delightful crosskick by Rikiya Matsuda to the corner, and there were flashes of the enterprising rugby that distinguished their 2019 World Cup campaign.
 Matsuda's second penalty helped the Brave Blossoms draw within a point of the Australians at 14-13 after 33 minutes but they were always chasing the game.

-After a 63-30 drubbing the last time the two teams met in 2017, however, the fact that Yu Tamura's late long-range penalty put Japan in a position to snatch a win illustrates the progress they made in the last few years.
-Both sides now move on to Europe, where Australia will face Scotland, England and Wales and Japan will play Ireland, Portgual and the Scots in November tests.
+After a 63-30 drubbing the last time the two teams met in 2017, however, the fact that Yu Tamura's late long-range penalty put Japan in a position to snatch a win illustrates the progress they have made in the last few years.
+Both sides now move on to Europe, where Australia will face Scotland, England and Wales, and Japan will play Ireland, Portugal and the Scots in November tests.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)